otrv4/otrv4/otrv4.md

   "\x20\x09\x20\x09\x20\x09\x20\x20",
   followed by one or more of:
     "\x20\x20\x09\x09\x20\x20\x09\x09"
-  to indicate a willingness to use OTR version 3 with Bob
+  to indicate a willingness to use OTR version 3 with Bob or
     "\x20\x20\x09\x09\x20\x09\x20\x20"
   to indicate a willingness to use OTR version 4 with Bob
 ```